SumoLogic/sumologic-documentation/docs/integrations/saml/okta.md

 id: okta
 title: Okta
 sidebar_label: Okta
-description: The Sumo Logic App for Okta helps you monitor the admin actions, failed logins, successful logins, and user activities to your applications through Okta.
+description: The Sumo Logic app for Okta helps you monitor the admin actions, failed logins, successful logins, and user activities to your applications through Okta.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/saml/okta.png')} alt="Thumbnail icon" width="75"/>

 Okta provides secure connections between people and your applications on any device through identity management service built for the cloud.
-The Sumo Logic App for Okta helps you monitor the admin actions, failed logins, successful logins, and user activities to your applications through Okta.
-The App consists of dashboards that give you visibility into the applications, accesses, user events, and Multi-Factor Authentication (MFA).
+The Sumo Logic app for Okta helps you monitor the admin actions, failed logins, successful logins, and user activities to your applications through Okta.
+The app consists of dashboards that give you visibility into the applications, accesses, user events, and Multi-Factor Authentication (MFA).

 ## Log types and versions

-The Sumo Logic Collector uses Okta System Log API to get the logs of Okta System.
+The Sumo Logic collector uses Okta System Log API to get the logs of Okta System.
 The log types include authentication, events, and actions.
 For more information on the Okta log API, see [here](https://developer.okta.com/docs/api/resources/system_log.html).

 ### Sample log message